gilmore-lab/moco-3-pattern-psychophysics/notes/go-pro-instructions.md

 - Turn on the iPad
 - Press **settings** icon and choose the network **rogilmore**.
 Press the home button to close the settings window
 - Press the **GoPro** icon.
-- Tilt the iPad so that the image can be seen in the correct orientation.
+- Tilt the iPad so that the image can be seen in the landscape orientation.
 - Press the **red record** button in the bottom center of the screen to start recording. press this button again to stop recording
 - While a study is in progress, press the eye shaped button in the bottom right corner to turn the preview on and off.

+- If video is not selected, press the XX button and press the XX button

 ## Battery Notes